ViceCityGhost/-Titanic-Survival-Prediction-Project/README.md

 | 3.
 Visualize Data         | Analyzing survival trends using Seaborn and Matplotlib           |
 | 4.
 Train Model (k-NN)     | Apply k-Nearest Neighbors classifier and tune `k`                |
 | 5.
 Evaluate & Improve     | Accuracy, confusion matrix, trying other classifiers (optional)  |

+📦 Dataset
+The dataset is preloaded using: df = sns.load_dataset("titanic")
+Alternatively, you can download the CSV version from Kaggle - Titanic: Machine Learning from Disaster

 🛠 Tools & Libraries
 Python